luyaoliu03/Order-Data-Analysis-HBC/README.md

 # Explore the database
 Data Source: Oracle OMS database (SDMRK)

-All the online orders data details will flow into SDMRK.
+All the online orders data details would flow into SDMRK.